bloominstituteoftechnology/Precourse/Lesson6-JS-III/README.md

-# Lesson 6: Javascript III (`for` Loops continued, and Arrays)
+# Lesson 6: Javascript III (`for` Loops Continued and Arrays)
 (Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
-This is meant to serve as an accompaniment to the class)
+This is meant to serve as an accompaniment to the class.)

 In this lesson we will cover: